sebsheep/react-the-safe-way/01-typescript/README.md

 > than to properly modify the code to have correct and complete type checking.
 >
 > So it is possible (and actually happens in real code bases) that the
-> execution leads to type errors dispite a succesful compilation.
+> execution leads to type errors despite a succesful compilation.